mwilliamson/mammoth.js/README.md

 By default,
 Mammoth maps some common .docx styles to HTML elements.
 For instance,
-a paragraph with the style `Heading1` is converted to a `h1` element.
+a paragraph with the style ID `Heading1` is converted to a `h1` element.
 You can pass in a custom map for styles by passing an options object with a `styleMap` property as a second argument to `convertToHtml`.
 A description of the syntax for style maps can be found in the section "Writing style maps".
-For instance, if paragraphs with the style `SectionTitle` should be converted to `h1` elements, and paragraphs with the style `SubSectionTitle` should be converted to `h2` elements:
+For instance, if paragraphs with the style ID `SectionTitle` should be converted to `h1` elements, and paragraphs with the style ID `SubSectionTitle` should be converted to `h2` elements:

 ```javascript
 var mammoth = require("mammoth");